Glossary

 Change Capital is defined as an investment that is:

-1. Extra-ordinary, and of limited duration: it is not meant to function as regular earned or contributed revenue.
+• Extraordinary, and of limited duration: It is not meant to function as regular earned or contributed revenue.

-2. Flexible: how the organization chooses to spend the investment matters less than what it achieves.
+• Flexible: How the organization chooses to spend the investment matters less than what it achieves.

-3. Understanding: the funds are meant to support periods when the organization is experiencing volatility in its pursuit of change.
+• Understanding: The funds are meant to support periods when the organization is experiencing volatility in its pursuit of change.
 During these periods, organizations must take risk and have room in their budgets for trial and error.
-As a result, Change Capital can, on occasion, cover planned temporary operating deficits.
+As a result, Change Capital can, on occasion, cover planned, temporary operating deficits.

-4. Must support long-term sustainability: Once the capital is spent, the organization should be able to more fully cover costs using reliable revenue, until their next period of change.
+• Must support long-term sustainability: Once the capital is spent, the organization should have a strategy to be able to more fully cover costs using reliable revenue, until their next period of change.

 Organizations use Change Capital for a variety of purposes, which include but are not limited to:

-• Supporting projects (e.g., technology, facility, services) specifically intended to improve the efficiency or quality of its programs or operations
+• Supporting projects (e.g., technology, facility, services) specifically intended to improve the efficiency or quality of programs or operations.

-• Supporting growth, downsizing, or other adjustments to the size and scope of the organization.
+• Supporting growth, downsizing, or other adjustments to the size and scope of an organization.

-The fee is often paid partially at application, partially at the acceptance of the commitment and partially at closing.
-Also known as commitment fee and facility fee.
+The fee may be paid in installments: at application, at acceptance of the commitment, and at closing.

 CDFIs finance nonprofits and community businesses that spark job growth and retention in underserved markets across the nation.

 It includes a statement of position (balance sheet), a statement of activities (income statement), a statement of cash flows, and may or may not have notes.
-See audit and review.
 The CPA states no opinion about the accuracy of the statements.

 The funds are disbursed as needed or in accordance with a pre-arranged plan, and the money is repaid upon completion of the project, often from the proceeds of a long-term loan, e.g., a mortgage.

-May be done to help the organization understand its financial underpinnings, determine the likelihood that an organization can complete a project successfully or the likelihood that an organization can repay a loan.
-See underwriting process.
+May be done to help the organization understand its financial underpinnings, determine the likelihood that an organization can complete a project successfully, or determine the likelihood that an organization can repay a loan.

 A ratio of 1:1 means an organization would have just enough cash to cover current liabilities if it ceased operations and converted its current assets to cash.